zackisbell/Notes/README.md

 - **Programming Notes**: Dive into step-by-step guides on coding, tools, and all things tech.
 - **Project Ideas**: Need inspiration?
 Check out my brainstormed list of side projects.
-- **Random Musings**: Thoughts on life, the universe, and everything in between.
+- **My Ramblings**: Thoughts on life, the matrix, and everything in between.

 ## Why Did I Make This?